Best Graphics Cards for Gaming in India 2026

 Best for: Buyers who find last-gen stock cheaper than the RTX 5070, VRAM-heavy workloads.

-The RTX 4070 Ti Super is last-gen Ada Lovelace architecture, but it’s still an excellent card.
-The 16GB GDDR6X memory on a 256-bit bus is more than what the RTX 5070 offers, and it delivers competitive 1440p and 4K rasterization performance.
-In India, as retailers clear stock to make way for RTX 50 series, pricing has dropped to Rs.
+The RTX 4070 Ti Super is last-gen Ada Lovelace, but it’s still an excellent card.
+The 16GB GDDR6X on a 256-bit bus is more than the RTX 5070 offers, and it delivers competitive 1440p and 4K rasterization.
+As retailers clear remaining stock, India pricing has dropped to roughly Rs.
 55,000 to Rs.
 75,000, sometimes undercutting the RTX 5070.

-The buying logic here is simple: if the RTX 4070 Ti Super is priced Rs.
+The buying logic is simple: if the RTX 4070 Ti Super is priced Rs.
 5,000 or more below the RTX 5070 on Amazon.in, it’s worth considering for workloads that don’t depend on DLSS 4.
 If prices are within Rs.
 5,000, the RTX 5070 wins for its Blackwell architecture and newer feature set.
+Stock is also thinning, so don’t count on finding one indefinitely.

 NVIDIA GeForce RTX 4070 Super